Modeling Random Directions in 2D Simplex Data: Simulations and Results

 Table \ref{table:sim_post_pred_results} shows the results from doing so.
 There are a few interesting things to note.
 First, the posterior predictive probability confirms that the homogeneous models performs poorly in any heterogeneous scenarios.
-Next, \textit{SvM-p} has a higher posterior predictive probability in the when the von Mises components' means are constant whereas the \textit{SvM} and \textit{SvM-c} model has a higher probability when the von Mises components' means are spatially correlated.
+Next, the posterior predictive probability calculated after fitting \textit{SvM-p} is higher when the means of the von Mises used to generate the data are constant.
+On the other hand, the posterior predictive probability calculated after fitting the \textit{SvM} and \textit{SvM-c} models is higher when the von Mises components' means are spatially correlated.
 We might expect the former because spatially correlated observations might be overfitted to the data.
 For the latter, \textit{SvM-p} might have difficulty in capturing the variability and thus cannot accurately predict the next value.
 Finally, while we do not report these cases, there are scenarios in which \textit{SvM-c} can perform poorly according to the predictive posterior probability.
 When we plot them, we see that the worst performing observations lie between the fitted mean surface.
 Even though the fitted mean surface and concentration parameter may be mostly correct for the observed data, the model is being penalized for being "over-certain" about the withheld data.
 This means that if we desire well-separated components, the observations must also be well-separated.
-Even with this caveat, we use the posterior predictive probability to model select because it allows us to compare models that are orthogonal in their approaches and generally picks the model used to generate the data in simulation.
+Even with this caveat, we use the posterior predictive probability to model select because it allows us to compare models that are different in their approaches and generally picks the model used to generate the data in simulation.